joel-coffman/jekyll-course-site/docs/_lessons/jekyll.md

 - Format text using Markdown
 - Create a website using Jekyll
-- Use themes to customize the look and feel of a Jekyll site
 - Describe the relationship between Jekyll and GitHub Pages

 ## Learning Activities